hector-crean/htmlx/readme.md

 render function, which renders the block.
 We can define our own render function, a bit like how we can create different implementations of a react components, which each take the same props.

+[ ] Create `blocks` rooms using liveblocks.
+We create the initial data files (i.e. for more tricky things like tabs etc., which we haven't
+    yet got a ui editor for).
+User can update text
+[ ] When ready, we can export the room storage data, and generate an html page from it [x] Use specta to enforce shared types between rust and typescript [ ] create html templates for:
+        [x] tabs
+        [x]